 Life did not go back to normal this fall

 Alex had always planned for his senior year to be his fun year.
 He had taken most of his harder classes the previous years and was looking forward to focusing on music, theatre, sports, and friends for his final year.
-But as fall approached and activities started getting cancelled or restricted, his enthusiasm was soon was replaced by disappointment.
+But as fall approached and activities started getting canceled or restricted, his enthusiasm was soon was replaced by disappointment.
 Sure, you can do classes online, but you can’t play in a jazz band or theatre online.

 My son mostly missed his friends